-PADI Deep Diver course including Manual and 4 boat dives $395
+PADI Deep Diver course including 4 x boat dives $380 + PADI Theory

 Want to learn techniques to improve your underwater snaps?
 Tony has been taking underwater photos for years; constantly working on his technique and learning from many other photographers.
 He has had photographs used by newspapers and websites including the Australian Museum and is an Admin for Scubashooters.net Check out Tony's photos: Portfolio.